 - Plastic Zipper Bags & Trash Bags – a messy car or hotel room is a stressful way to travel, so make sure to pack trash bags since hotel trash cans are often much smaller than what you are used to.
 Trash bags can also be used to store dirty laundry.
 Gallon sized bags are great for packing up wet clothing and swimsuits (just remember to take them out of the bag as soon as you get home!), leaky toiletry bottles and for any motion sickness issues that might arise.
 Trust me, pack the bags, and you’ll be surprised by how many ways you will find to use them!

 - Medicine, Bandaids, etc. – we inevitably end up needing lots of band aids and medicine on our trips, so I make sure to pack a small amount of anything that we might possibly need.
 Headache medicine, cold pills, tummy relief, anti-nausea medicine…and so on.
 Lots of large bottles of medication take up a lot of room in a suitcase, so I divide our medicine into a labeled pill case that is stored in an adult’s suitcase during the trip.
 Like the Boy Scouts say, be prepared!
 You never know what situation might arise, and medication can often be costly and hard to locate when you’re traveling.

 - Travel Shower Caddy – we picked up a few travel shower caddies from the dollar store a few years ago, and I can’t believe how many uses we have found for them on road trips!
-They work great for meals on the go (as shown in the photo above from Lookie What I Did), and they are also the perfect size for holding a few books, notebooks, pens or markers.
+They work great for meals on the go, and they are also the perfect size for holding a few books, notebooks, pens or markers.
 Of course, they’re also great for transporting your toiletries back and forth from the shower, and they are great for toting sunblock, sunglasses and a couple of magazines down to the pool!